projectara/greybus-spec/source/index.rst

-The Greybus control protocol identify operation is sent by the SVC to supply an interface with information about its physical location, as well the UniPro device id it has been assigned.
+The Greybus control protocol identify operation is sent by the SVC to supply an interface with information about its physical location, as well the |unipro| device id it has been assigned.
 The physical location is partially defined by the unique Endo type that contains the system.
 The request indicates where within the Endo the module resides, and which of a module’s interfaces is the destination of the request.
-Finally, the request tells the interface the UniPro device id that it has been assigned.
+Finally, the request tells the interface the |unipro| device id that it has been assigned.

-Normally an interface (with a single UniPro device id) supports up to 32 CPorts.
+Normally an interface (with a single |unipro| device id) supports up to 32 CPorts.
 It is possible to support more than that by allotting a contiguous range of more than one device id to a single interface.
 Two device ids can support 64 CPorts, three can support 96, and so